 Peer Review Form to opine on this Thinking Outside the Cell Discussion Paper.

-Unfortunately less than half of 1% of the Australian population possess requisite comprehension and capacity/skills to
+Unfortunately less than half of 1% of the Australian population possess requisite concentration, comprehension and capacity/skills to

 read and respond to the Peer Review Form.

-If you materially disagree with the below explained 'Two Pronged' change to Punishment and Rehabilitation of criminal offenders, the Peer Review Form provides amply scope for readers to enunciate their views/beliefs.
+If you materially disagree with the below explained 'Two Pronged' change to Punishment and Rehabilitation of criminal offenders, the Peer Review Form provides amply scope for readers to enunciate their views/beliefs - be they aligned or in disagreement.

 Even if a handful of resolute Australians cared about the destructive psychological damage of 40,000+ inmates contemporaneously being housed in tiny steel cages, and the associated cost upon the Public Purse, a lot more of that Purse could be expended on child care, aged care, hospitals, teachers etc. and job creation to the material benefit of Australia's Balance of Payments on Current Account.